-PIB-IROB Applied Informatics, Bachelor, ASPO 01.10.2017, semester 5, optional course, informatics specific
+PIB-IROB (P221-0132) Applied Informatics, Bachelor, ASPO 01.10.2017, semester 5, optional course, informatics specific

-60 class hours (= 45 clock hours) over a 15-week period.
 The total student study time is 150 hours (equivalent to 5 ECTS credits).

 There are therefore 105 hours available for class preparation and follow-up work and exam preparation.